Hyperbarics and Wound Care

 - Increased osteogenesis

-The HBOT process
+The HBO2 process

-HBOT is administered to a patient resting inside a pressure vessel, known as the monoplace (single occupancy) chamber.
+HBO2 is administered to a patient resting inside a pressure vessel, known as the monoplace (single occupancy) chamber.
 The monoplace chamber (WJMC has two) is made of a seamless acrylic material.
 These chambers are pressurized with 100% oxygen instead of air.
 Patients lie on stretchers and are able to watch television (looking through the acrylic walls) or take a nap.

 How to receive hyperbaric oxygen treatment

-HBOT is usually offered as a referral and consultation service.
+HBO2 is usually offered as a referral and consultation service.
 A consultation appointment will be made for the patient once the written referral and authorization has been received by the referring physician.

 The patient’s first appointment will last several hours.
-The appointment will consist of an in-depth assessment by our hyperbaric wound care team; a review of the patient’s medical history; and blood tests or additional tests if needed.
+The appointment will consist of an in-depth assessment by our hyperbarics and wound care team; a review of the patient’s medical history; and blood tests or additional tests if needed.
 These assessments will determine if the patient has an accepted indication for treatment.

 Indications for treatment approved by the CMS include: